Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

   - /about.html
 ---

-My name is Ruoxi and I'm a fourth-year math PhD student at the University of Pittsburgh.
-Before that, I received my bachelor's degree from Nankai University and master's degree from UIUC.
+My name is Ruoxi and I'm a fifth-year math PhD student at the University of Pittsburgh.
+Before that, I received my bachelor's degree from Nankai University and master's degree from University of Illinois Urbana-Champaign.

-My research focuses on algebraic geometry, especially Fourier-Mukai transform and moduli stack.
+My research focuses on algebraic geometry, especially motivic classes of moduli stacks.

 Useful Links:
 <a href="https://math.stanford.edu/~vakil/conferences.html"> Upcoming conferences (and courses) in algebraic geometry</a>